Road Services - Our future

 What we've been doing to reduce costs

-Cut 40 percent of staff positions – including 58 of management staff – resulting in a total payroll reduction of $19.4 million.
+Cut 45 percent of staff positions – including 58 of management staff – resulting in a total payroll reduction of more than $19.4 million.

 Achieved savings of more than $800,000 per year in equipment and office space consolidation.

 Shifted focus from capacity improvements to safety needs, preservation, and repair.

 Developed the Strategic Plan for Road Services and a system to prioritize our work in the communities of unincorporated King County.

 Information from the Road Services Division's website is available to people with disabilities in alternate formats upon request by calling 206-477-3839 or 711 for the TTY relay service.